(Future) professionals in the snow and avalanche industry

 Rerequisite: Avalanche Operations Level 1

 The second Avalanche Search and Rescue course, AvSAR 2, teaches hazard and risk management in addition to advanced techniques and strategies.
-It is intended for industry professionals and search and rescue volunteers.
-This three-day course will be offered in French in the Chic-Chocs from March 13 to 15, 2026.
+It is intended for industry professionals and search-and-rescue volunteers.

 Important : The new AvSAR 2 course replaces the former AvSAR Advanced Skills course.
 If you have already taken the AvSAR course before 2024-2025, you do not need to take AvSAR 2.